sethmlarson/trytravis/README.md

 #10 *  osx  s python TOXENV=py36
 ```

+### Additional Recommended Steps

+#### If you're using `branches: only: ...` you should remove it.

+Unless you're working in one of the branches allowed by Travis this will probably make `trytravis`
+timeouton waiting for a Travis build to start with the correct commit.
+(Cuz there won't be one!)

+#### Setup your Travis to automatically cancel builds

+Travis has this option per-repo to cancel old builds if there are new pushes to the same branch.
+This feature can be enabled by going into the repository settings and turning
+`Auto cancel branch builds` to `ON`.

+#### Modify your `.travis.yml` file to target only the jobs you need

+This will reduce the amount of time it takes to build the set of
+jobs that you need while you're debugging an issue and because your
+changes don't get committed to your main branch you don't need to worry
+about removing commits you can simply `git revert .travis.yml` when
+you're finished debugging.

 ## Contributing

 There are many ways to contribute to `trytravis`, even if you are not skilled in Python programming